CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 .. _INITIAL -> HELLO WORLD plugin.py diff: https://github.com/map0logo/spyder-pomodoro-timer/commit/d368e695e096e1a054e043671f98b5f0021b6822

 First, we need to declare the dependencies of our plugin, by defining the ``REQUIRES`` class constant.
-Since we're going to add a status bar widget, we require the ``StatusBar`` plugin, as shown below.
+As we are going to add a status bar widget, we need the ``StatusBar`` plugin, as shown below.

 .. code-block:: python

        REQUIRES = [Plugins.StatusBar]

-Then we need to set the icon for our plugin.
+Then, we need to set the icon for our plugin.
 For that, we substitute

 .. code-block:: python